 Now that we’ve covered the three most basic types of deer feeders, it’s important to also go over the different styles of feeders:

-Feeder Styles
+Feeder Styles | Images |

+Bag Feeders Very much like their name, a bag feeder uses a bag to store the feed, and then some usually either gravity or broadcast to disperse the food.
+Bag feeders can typically be mounted to either the side of a tree or post or also be mounted in a hanging position.
 Bag feeders offer a number of pros and cons, but the biggest advantage being their ease of transportation and set-up.
-Their biggest con is the fact that the bag itself offers little protection from other animals who also like to dine on the feed, and the size of the feeder bag plays a role in how often it has to be refilled.
+Their biggest con is the fact that the bag itself offers little protection from other animals who also like to dine on the feed, and the size of the feeder bag plays a role in how often it has to be refilled. | |

-Tripod feeders are probably the most popular feeder style for hunters and feature a feeder mounted atop a tripod.
-The feed is normally dispensed either via gravity or via a broadcast action.
+Tripod Feeders Tripod feeders are probably the most popular feeder style for hunters and feature a feeder mounted atop a tripod.
+The feed is normally dispensed either via gravity or via a broadcast action. | |

 Hanging Feeders